-The publication The Principles of Scientific Management is a work from the early 1900’s which Taylor wrote.
+Taylor’s publication The Principles of Scientific Management is a work from the early 1900s.
 The young engineer is said to have “converted what had been an art into a systematic, teachable approach to the study of work” (Chase, Jacobs & Aquilano, 2006, p.
 375).

 Taylor’s work and development of the four principles of scientific management opened a whole new approach toward management principles.
 He has always been considered a controversial figure, but his key ideas have stood the test of time.
 Others continued to build off his work, such as Frank and Lillian Gilbreth best known for the use of motion studies to simplify work.

-The Gantt chart is widely used today on computer and the internet.
-A Gantt chart can be used for a variety of purposes in a variety of ways and can appear in a variety of forms.
+The Gantt chart is widely used today with computer usage and the internet.
+A Gantt chart can be used for a variety of purposes, in a variety of ways, and can appear in a variety of forms.
 They can be very useful for organizing goals over time, managing small projects, tracking project schedules, and much more.
 In addition to being able to create Gantt charts in EXCEL, there are free online tools with Gantt charts, such as:

-In conclusion, the history of scientific management has not had the final chapter written.
-At SA4i, we do not endorse using an outdated or ineffective principle, tool, or strategy.
-However, we are very adept at recognizing where principles, tools and strategies have their origins; and, there are times that a brand new idea, marketing strategy, product, redesign of the workflow process, or technology is needed.
-There are times that you may just need the proper Gantt chart to get organized.
-Either way, we can help.
+It stands to reason that the final chapter in the history of scientific management has not yet been written.
+At Convergent1, we do not endorse using any outdated/ineffective principle, tool, or strategy.
+However, at Convergent1, we are very adept at recognizing just where well-known and historic principles, tools, and strategies can be applied.
+We also know that there are times that a brand new idea, marketing strategy, product, a redesign of the workflow process, or technology is needed.

 We are very adept regarding business development, goals, and needs – including assessment, listening to your goals, strategic planning and implementation, and management.
 We improve the performance of your Internet investment through a combination of traditional principles, evolving trends, and state of the art technologies.